 Exhibiting your Art Part 4: Submitting to group shows

 Hello!
 In Part 4 in our ‘Exhibiting your Art’ blog series, we’ll be talking about submitting to group shows, open calls, and how to make sure you’re not wasting your valuable creative time (when you could be concentrating on making art!)
-So far this 5-part series has covered getting started, holding your own exhibition, and working with commercial galleries, and keep an eye out soon for our next article on marketing and promotion for exhibitions.
+So far this 5-part series has covered getting started, holding your own exhibition, and working with commercial galleries, and marketing and promotion for exhibitions.

 Why submit to group shows?